 3.5 Procedure

-5 ml of the working standard solution was pipetted into a 100ml conical flask’.
+5 ml of the working standard solution was pipetted into a 100ml conical flask.
 10ml of 4% oxalic acid was added and titrated against the dye (V1 ml).
 End point is the appearance of pink colour.
 The sample was extracted (0.5-5g depending on the sample) in 4% oxalic acid and make up to a known volume (100ml) and centrifuge.
 5ml of this supernatant was taken and added 10ml of 4% oxalic acid and titrate against the dye (V2).

 3.6 Calculation